All Episodes

 Absolutely.

-The the whole World War II uh idea was to uh uh to exploit uh Europe to get Europe on the side of uh the industrialist, I mean DuPont was making money.
+The whole World War II idea was to exploit Europe, to get Europe on the side of the industrialists.

-We had plants, uh General Motors at plants in Germany.
+General Motors had plants in Germany.

-Yeah, well, you know something about all this.
+Yeah, well, you know something about all this?

-What you your your your uh understanding of this circumstance is rare, and I applaud you for it.
+Your understanding of this circumstance is rare, and I applaud you for it.

 Where do you think Google and Microsoft fit into all this?

-Because you know, the industrialists of old are not the industrialists of today.
+Because, you know, the industrialists of old are not the industrialists of today.

 Because look at the manufacturing base.